ISO/IEC 17025 2017 Main changes in the new revisionMarch 7, 2019 2023-03-28 2:55

 – Select the appropriate method when the customer does not specify

 – Verify methods before introducing them to ensure it can achieve the required performance.

 – Have an Action plan for method development

 – Document, technically justify, authorize and accept by the customer if any deviation from methods

-– Validate non –standard methods, the laboratory-developed methods and standard methods used outside their intended scope or modify
+– Validate non –standard methods, laboratory-developed methods, and standard methods used outside their intended scope or modify

 – Retain records of validation

 - Sampling plan